jerry9871/CausalLinkSim/README.md

 # CausalLinkSim

-This humble particle simulator aspires to demonstrate some physical laws as emergent properties from a few, simple principles.
+This humble particle simulator aspires to demonstrate some physical laws as emergent properties from a few, simple interaction principles.

 ## How to build and run (Windows)